giannisp09/lancea-privacy-policy/README.md

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at [email address].
+If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at giannispast9@gmail.com.